Uterqüe

 Uterqüe is a fashion brand of the Spanish Inditex group dedicated to accessories and garments such as scarves and sunglasses.
-It was founded in 2008 as a company with headquarters in Tordera, Barcelona in Catalonia.
+It was founded in 2008 as a company with headquarters in Tordera, Barcelona in Spain.
 In September 2021, Inditex announced the closing of all physical stores, but remaining as a brand within Massimo Dutti retail chain.

 The company had 90 stores in 16 countries: